chelyx/chatbot/README.md

 ## Commands

-- `/help` - Provides information on how to use the bot and its commands.
+- `/start` - Provides information on how to use the bot and its commands.
 - `/lang` - Changes the language of the bot.
 Use `English` or `Español`.
+- `/menu` -

 ## How to Use

 1. **Starting the Bot**: Send `/start` to initiate the bot and receive the welcome message.

 2. **Creating a Ticket**:
-   - Choose "Create a new Jira ticket" from the `/help` menu.
+   - Choose "Create a new Jira ticket" from the `/menu`.
    - Send the title of the issue when prompted.
    - Describe the problem in detail.
    - Optionally, attach an image related to the issue or type 'No' to skip this step.

 3. **Editing a Ticket**:
-   - Choose "Add an attachment to a ticket" from the `/help` menu.
+   - Choose "Add an attachment to a ticket" from the `/menu`.
    - Provide the ticket key and the file you want to attach.

 4. **Checking Ticket Status**:
-   - Choose "Check the status of a ticket" from the `/help` menu.
+   - Choose "Check the status of a ticket" from the `/menu`.
    - Provide the ticket key to get its current status.

 5. **Changing Language**: